-ULT 19 And they burned the house of God, and they tore down the wall of Jerusalem; and all of its palaces they burned with fire, and all the precious objects, destroyed.
 The king carried away to Babylon Here "the king" refers to his soldiers whom he ordered to do the work.
 The phrase "carried away" is an idiom that means to forcefully bring them to Babylon.
-Alternate translation: "The king had his army forcefully take to Babylon" (See: Metonymy and Idiom) until the rule of the kingdom of Persia "until the kingdom of Persia came to power" ULT 20 And the remaining from the sword he led into exile to Babylon, and they became to him and to his sons servants until the reign of the kingdom of Persia the word of Yahweh by the mouth of Jeremiah Here the noun "word" can be translated with the verb "spoke."
+Alternate translation: "The king had his army forcefully take to Babylon" (See: [[rc:///ta/man/translate/figs-metonymy]] and [[rc:///ta/man/translate/figs-idiom]]) (See: Metonymy (p.950)) until the rule of the kingdom of Persia Alternate translation: "until the kingdom of Persia came to power" 2 Chronicles 36:21 the word of Yahweh by the mouth of Jeremiah Here the noun "word" can be translated with the verb "spoke."
 The word "mouth" represents Jeremiah.
-Alternate translation: "what Yahweh spoke through Jeremiah" or "the word from Yahweh that Jeremiah spoke" (See: Synecdoche) ULT 21 to fulfill the word of Yahweh by the mouth of Jeremiah, until the land restored its Sabbaths.
-All the days of its being desolate, it kept to fulfill 70 years. until the land should have enjoyed its Sabbath rests The people were supposed to obey the Sabbath law by not farming the land every seventh year.
+Alternate translation: "what Yahweh spoke through Jeremiah" or "the word from Yahweh that Jeremiah spoke" (See: Synecdoche (p.981)) (See: Synecdoche (p.981)) until the land should have enjoyed its Sabbath rests The people were supposed to obey the Sabbath law by not farming the land every seventh year.
 This phrase speaks about this as if the land were a person that would obey the Sabbath law and rest.
-Alternate translation: "until the land had rested according to the Sabbath law" or "until, as required by the Sabbath law, no one had farmed the land" (See: Personification) It observed its Sabbath for as long as it lay abandoned The word "it" refers to the land.
+Alternate translation: "until the land had rested according to the Sabbath law" or "until, as required by the Sabbath law, no one had farmed the land" (See: Personification (p.968)) (See: Personification (p.968)) It observed its Sabbath for as long as it lay abandoned The word "it" refers to the land.
 The land is spoken of as if it were a person who observed the Sabbath.
-Alternate translation: "The requirements of the Sabbath law were fulfilled as long as the land lay abandoned" (See: Personification) in order to pass seventy years in this way "so that 70 years passed while the land lay abandoned" (See: Numbers) 2 Chronicles 36:22 in the first year This refers to the beginning of the reign of King Cyrus.
-(See: Ordinal Numbers) so that the word of Yahweh by the mouth of Jeremiah might be carried out Here the noun "word" can be translated with the verb "spoke."
+Alternate translation: "The requirements of the Sabbath law were fulfilled as long as the land lay abandoned" (See: Personification (p.968)) in order to pass seventy years in this way "so that 70 years passed while the land lay abandoned" (See: Numbers (p.955)) (See: Numbers (p.955)) 2 Chronicles 36:22 in the first year This refers to the beginning of the reign of King Cyrus.
+(See: Ordinal Numbers (p.960)) (See: Ordinal Numbers (p.960)) so that the word of Yahweh by the mouth of Jeremiah might be carried out Here the noun "word" can be translated with the verb "spoke."
 The word "mouth" represents Jeremiah.
-This can be stated in active form.
-Alternate translation: "so that what Yahweh spoke through Jeremiah might happen" or "so that the word from Yahweh that Jeremiah spoke might happen" (See: Synecdoche and Active or Passive) ULT 22 And in the first year of Cyrus, the king of Persia, to complete the word of Yahweh by the mouth of Jeremiah.
-Yahweh stirred up the spirit of Cyrus, the king of Persia, and he caused voice to pass through all his kingdom, and also in writing, saying, Yahweh motivated the spirit of Cyrus, king of Persia Motivating the spirit is a synecdoche for making someone want to act.
-Alternate translation: "Yahweh made Cyrus, king of Persia, want to act" (See: Synecdoche) 2 Chronicles 36:23 all the kingdoms of the earth This is an exaggeration, as there were kingdoms over which Cyrus did not rule.
-(See: Hyperbole) to build a house for him Here the word "house" represents a temple.
-Alternate translation: "to build a temple for him" (See: Metonymy) his people "Yahweh's people" Let him go up to the land "Let that person go up to the land of Judah" ULT 23 "Thus says Cyrus, the king of Persia: 'All the kingdoms of the earth Yahweh, the God of the heavens, has given to me.
-And he himself has charged me to build for him a house in Jerusalem, which is in Judah.
-Whoever is among you all from all his people, may Yahweh his God, be with him, and let him go up.'"
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
+Alternate translation: "so that what Yahweh spoke through Jeremiah might happen" or "so that the word from Yahweh that Jeremiah spoke might happen" (See: [[rc:///ta/man/translate/figs-synecdoche]] and [[rc:///ta/man/translate/figs-activepassive]]) (See: Synecdoche (p.981)) Yahweh motivated the spirit of Cyrus, king of Persia Motivating the spirit is a synecdoche for making someone want to act.
+Alternate translation: "Yahweh made Cyrus, king of Persia, want to act" (See: Synecdoche (p.981)) (See: Synecdoche (p.981)) 2 Chronicles 36:23 all the kingdoms of the earth This is an exaggeration, as there were kingdoms over which Cyrus did not rule.
+(See: Hyperbole (p.929)) (See: Hyperbole (p.929)) to build a house for him Here the word "house" represents a temple.
+Alternate translation: "to build a temple for him" (See: Metonymy (p.
+950)) (See: Metonymy (p.950)) his people Alternate translation: "Yahweh's people" Let him go up to the land Alternate translation: "Let that person go up to the land of Judah"